-- Schedule and direct rehearsals, as are necessary for the preparation of all elements of the production. - Design a rehearsal schedule that includes an invited dress rehearsal to be conducted at least one night prior to the scheduled Opening Night (usually Wednesday or night before Opening). - Complete the rehearsal schedule no later than two weeks after cast members have been notified and accepted their roles. - Rehearsals typically begin approximately 8 weeks before opening and include two weeknight rehearsals and one weekend rehearsal. - Communicate rehearsal space needs to the Stage Manager (or Production Manager in the absence of a Stage Manager). - Ensure transitions, set changes, and spacing are addressed and coordinated at rehearsals prior to tech week.
+- Schedule and direct rehearsals, as are necessary for the preparation of all elements of the production. - Design a rehearsal schedule that includes an invited dress rehearsal to be conducted at least one night prior to the scheduled Opening Night (usually Wednesday or night before Opening). - Complete the rehearsal schedule no later than two weeks after cast members have been notified and accepted their roles. - Rehearsals typically begin approximately 8 weeks before opening and include two weeknight rehearsals and one weekend rehearsal. - o "Covers" should be ready to perform on opening night. - Communicate rehearsal space needs to the Stage Manager (or Production Manager in the absence of a Stage Manager). - Ensure transitions, set changes, and spacing are addressed and coordinated at rehearsals prior to tech week.